Tony Kahn: Work

 Kahn has produced work in various media but is best known for his work in public radio, and is a regular panelist on the public radio quiz show Says You!
 He produced and directed the WGBH program Morning Stories and hosted its podcast version., public radio's first.
 He was the original host of PRI's The World, and a contributor to Minnesota Public Radio's Savvy Traveler.
 From 1982 to 1985, Kahn hosted a regular social commentary segment on WCVB-TV's nightly newsmagazine Chronicle.

 Kahn produced, wrote, and narrated Blacklisted, a six-part public radio series about his childhood as the son of a blacklisted screenwriter, starring Ron Leibman and Carroll O'Connor and featuring Stockard Channing, Eli Wallach, Julie Harris, Jerry Stiller, Spalding Gray, Scott Simon, Susan Stamberg, and Daniel Schorr.
 He has won numerous broadcasting awards including twelve New England Emmys, six Gold Medals of the New York International Festival, the Ace Award, three Gabriel Awards, the Edward R. Murrow Award for Feature Reporting.

+Kahn is also the author and illustrator of two graphic memoirs, "Fugitive: My Boyhood Under the Hollywood Blacklist" and "Walloped: A Story of Father and Sons," and a play, "Hound and Fox: A Cold War Affair."